 For best results follow the step-by-step photos above the recipe card

 - 2 green banana (Plantains, unripe & firm)

 - 1 sprig curry leaves

-- 1 cup onions finely chopped or sliced
+- 1 cup onions (finely chopped or sliced, 1 large)

-- 1 tsp red chili powder (adjust as needed)
+- 1 teaspoon red chili powder (adjust as needed)

-- 1 tsp garam masala adjust to suit
+- 1 teaspoon garam masala adjust to suit

 - If your bananas are young and tender, you may skip this step and add them directly to the pan later.
 Add to a steam basket.
 Place in your steamer or cooker or pot and steam till al dente (just cooked).
 It takes around 10 to 12 mins on a medium heat.
-You can also boil them in a open pot with 1½ cups water.
+Or Alternately you can also boil them in a open pot with 1½ cups water.
 Do not make them mushy.

-- Heat a pan with oil and crackle cumin and mustard.
+- Heat a pan with oil.
+Add cumin and mustard seeds.

 - Add tomatoes, salt and turmeric.
 Mix and saute until the tomatoes turn mushy.

 - Pour half cup hot water (or plantain cooked water) to the pan and stir well.
 Cook until the mixture turns to a thick gravy like.
 You can add more water if you like a moist curry.
 I made this to a dry raw banana masala curry.

-- Cover and cook for 3 to 4 mins on a very low flame.
-The banana must cook completely but not mushy.
+- Cover and cook for 3 to 4 mins on a very low flame until fork tender but not mushy.
 We prefer a dry curry, so I evaporate all the water by cooking for 2 to 3 mins more.
 Taste test and adjust salt and spices.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.

 Watch Banana Curry Video

 © Swasthi’s Recipes